Explore Stevens Creek Trail: A Scenic Multi-Use Corridor in Silicon Valley in Mountain View, California

 Stevens Creek Trail is a vibrant outdoor destination stretching 6.7 miles across Mountain View and Cupertino, California, offering visitors a blend of natural beauty and urban convenience.
 This multi-use trail follows Stevens Creek, weaving through diverse landscapes including tidal marshlands, forested foothills, lowland creeks, and protected wetlands.
 The trail is strategically designed to connect major parks such as the Stevens Creek Shoreline Nature Study Area Preserve in the north and McClellan Ranch Preserve and Blackberry Farm in the south, making it an excellent spot for hiking, biking, and nature observation.
 Its proximity to major tech campuses in Silicon Valley provides unique views and a peaceful retreat amidst urban development.
 The trail is mostly off-street and includes amenities such as bike repair stations and grade-separated road crossings, ensuring a safe and enjoyable experience for cyclists and pedestrians alike.
 Beyond recreation, the trail serves as a car-free commuting corridor, facilitating low-stress pedestrian and bicycling access to thousands of nearby residents and employees.
 Community involvement through organizations like Friends of Stevens Creek Trail further enriches the area with outreach, education, and conservation efforts, fostering a welcoming environment for all who visit or live nearby.

-Here's what people think of Stevens Creek Trail
+What people think of Stevens Creek Trail, based on reviews

 As of recent, Stevens Creek Trail holds a 4.6-star rating based on 133 reviews.